Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 Fully unwind extension cords so they don't overheat.
 Check that the plug and cord aren't damaged.

-Don't buy an electrical or gas appliance online unless you're sure it complies with Australian Standards.
+Don't buy an electrical or gas appliance online unless you are sure it complies with Australian Standards.

-Always roll electric blankets when storing, as folding can damage the wires.
-When using the electric blanket again, lay it flat and check for hot spots.
-A hot spot could signify a fault and fire risk.
+Always follow the manufacturer's instructions for storing electric blankets when not being used.
+Before using the electric blanket again, lay it flat and run your hands over it to check for protruding wires.
+If there is no visible damage, then turn it on and check for hot spots.
+A hot spot could indicate a fault and fire risk.
+Discard faulty items and replace them.

-Clean your clothes dryer lint filter regularly to reduce the risk of overheating.
+Clean your clothes dryer lint filter before every load to reduce the risk of overheating.
 Follow the manufacturer's guidelines and only place suitable materials in the dryer.

 Have your roof insulation and downlights checked by a licensed electrician.
 Insulation installed incorrectly around electrical wiring and downlights can cause fires.